Are your courses suitable for people with no experience?

 Do you offer work experience opportunities?

 Unfortunately, due to the sensitive and confidential nature of the majority of our investigations we are unable to offer work experience placements.
+You might want to consider our PI Experience Day where we give a great insight into our work and lives.

 Can I become a PI without quitting my day job?